GmAbhishek/Meloduo/README.md

 ```

 ### 5. Connect development blockchain accounts to Metamask
-- Copy private key of the addresses and import to Metamask
+- Copy the private key of the addresses and import it to Metamask
 - Connect your metamask to hardhat blockchain, network 127.0.0.1:8545.
 - If you have not added hardhat to the list of networks on your metamask, open up a browser, click the fox icon, then click the top center dropdown button that lists all the available networks then click add networks.
 A form should pop up.
 For the "Network Name" field enter "Hardhat".
 For the "New RPC URL" field enter "http://127.0.0.1:8545".
 For the chain ID enter "31337".
 Then click save.